BekajMelos/oms-sensemaking/CONTRIBUTING.md

 # Contributing to oms-sensemaking

 Contributions to *oms-sensemaking* are welcome!
-If you find a bug or have an idea for enhancements, please report them through the [ticket tracker].
+If you find a bug or have an idea for enhancements, please report them through the [Jira] or reach out to oms-sensemaking team to create a ticket on your behalf.
 Changes should be submitted as a pull request.

 ## Getting Started